N.H. Moose Hunt Lottery

 The Wildlife Heritage Foundation of New Hampshire is the official non-profit partner of the New Hampshire Fish and Game Department.
 The Foundation raises money to support projects such as Operation Land Share, signs at Wildlife Management Areas, and the Conservation K-9 program.
 Funding for the Foundation’s grant program comes from individual and corporate donors, as well as the annual moose hunt permit auction.

-Wildlife Heritage Foundation of New Hampshire.
+Wildlife Heritage Foundation of New Hampshire

 Investing in New Hampshire now, to conserve wildlife and natural areas for future generations.
 Contact 603-496-2778 or [email protected] for information, auction packet, or to make your tax-deductible donation.

-Presenting sponsor, Discover WILD New Hampshire Day: April 19, 2025, at N.H.
+April 18, 2026, at N.H.
 Fish and Game in Concord

 N.H.
 Moose Hunt by the Numbers